airtai/faststream/docs/docs/en/getting-started/integrations/fastapi/index.md

 {! includes/getting_started/integrations/fastapi/2.md !}

-You can use the following `Depends` to access the broker if you want to use it at different parts of your program:
+Also, you can use the following `Depends` to access the broker if you want to use it at different parts of your program:

 {! includes/getting_started/integrations/fastapi/3.md !}

-Or you can access the broker from a **FastAPI** application state:
+Or you can access the broker from a **FastAPI** application state (if you not disable `#!python setup_state=False`):

 ```python
 from fastapi import Request